-Also an attorney, he taught seminars on Church-State law and on comparative Jewish and American Law for 35 years at Georgetown University Law Center and continues his academic work as a member of the Council on Foreign Relations and as a Distinguished Fellow at the PM Glynn Institute at Australian Catholic University.
+Also an attorney, Rabbi Saperstein taught seminars on Church-State law and on comparative Jewish and American Law for 35 years at Georgetown University Law Center and continues his academic work as a member of the Council on Foreign Relations and as a Distinguished Fellow at the PM Glynn Institute at Australian Catholic University.

 During his career, Rabbi Saperstein has served on the boards or executive committees of numerous national organizations including the NAACP, People for The American Way, the Leadership Conference on Civil and Human Rights, Common Cause, the National Religious Partnership on the Environment, and the World Faiths Development Dialogue.

-His work has been recognized over the years from many sources, receiving numerous national organizational awards (including the inaugural recipient of the Embassy of the Netherlands' "Anne Frank Award") and honorary doctorates from several universities (most recently from Yale University).
-His articles have been published in publications ranging from theNew York Times and the Washington Post to the Harvard Law Review.
-He has appeared on most major television news and talk shows, including Oprah, Meet the Press, ABC's Sunday Morning, the Rachel Maddow Show, Nightline, PBS News Hour, Crossfire, Hardball, and the O'Reilly Factor.
-His latest book is Jewish Dimensions of Social Justice: Tough Moral Choices for our Times.
+His work has been recognized from many sources, receiving numerous national organizational awards (including as the inaugural recipient of the Embassy of the Netherlands' "Anne Frank Award") and honorary doctorates from several universities (most recently from Yale University).
+His articles have been published in publications ranging from The New York Times and The Washington Post to the Harvard Law Review.
+He has appeared on most major television news and talk shows, including Oprah, Meet the Press, ABC's Sunday Morning, The Rachel Maddow Show, Nightline, PBS News Hour, Crossfire, Hardball, and The O'Reilly Factor.
+His latest book is Jewish Dimensions of Social Justice: Tough Moral Choices of Our Time.